-Cynthia Rudin is an associate professor of computer science, electrical and computer engineering, statistical science and mathematics at Duke University, and directs the Prediction Analysis Lab.
+Cynthia Rudin is a professor of computer science, electrical and computer engineering, statistical science, and biostatistics & bioinformatics at Duke University, and directs the Interpretable Machine Learning Lab.
 Previously, Prof. Rudin held positions at MIT, Columbia, and NYU.
-She holds an undergraduate degree from the University at Buffalo, and a PhD in applied and computational mathematics from Princeton University.
-She is the recipient of the 2013 and 2016 INFORMS Innovative Applications in Analytics Awards, an NSF CAREER award, was named as one of the "Top 40 Under 40" by Poets and Quants in 2015, and was named by Businessinsider.com as one of the 12 most impressive professors at MIT in 2015.
-Work from her lab has won 10 best paper awards in the last 5 years.
-She is past chair of the INFORMS Data Mining Section, and is currently chair of the Statistical Learning and Data Science section of the American Statistical Association.
-She also serves on (or has served on) committees for DARPA, the National Institute of Justice, the National Academy of Sciences (for both statistics and criminology/law), and AAAI.
+She holds an undergraduate degree from the University at Buffalo, and a PhD from Princeton University.
+She is the recipient of the 2022 Squirrel AI Award for Artificial Intelligence for the Benefit of Humanity from the Association for the Advancement of Artificial Intelligence (AAAI).
+This award, similar only to world-renowned recognitions, such as the Nobel Prize and the Turing Award, carries a monetary reward at the million-dollar level.
+She is also a three-time winner of the INFORMS Innovative Applications in Analytics Award, was named as one of the "Top 40 Under 40" by Poets and Quants in 2015, and was named by Businessinsider.com as one of the 12 most impressive professors at MIT in 2015.
+She is a fellow of the American Statistical Association and a fellow of the Institute of Mathematical Statistics.

 Appointments and Affiliations

 - Office Location: LSRC D342, Durham, NC 27708

 - Office Phone: (919) 660-6555